Sir John Cowperthwaite was financial secretary of Hong Kong from 1961 – 1971.

 But Russia didn’t need whale fishing product.

 “The Soviet whalers . . . were motivated by an obligation to satisfy obscure line items in the five year plans that drove the Soviet economy.
 In the grand calculus of the country’s planned economy – the dictates of the State Planning Committee of the Council of Ministeries – whaling was considered a satellite of the fishing industry”

 Gross fish tonnage was the metric goal.
 Harvesting whales was the easiest way to tonnage.

 “No matter what, the plan must be met.”

-And yet societies in history that have flourished have been more adaptive and thus more stable, have been more biologic – bottom-up, ecological networks of distributed motivations, interests, and initiatives, with freedom of action and opportunity to learn from experience.
+And yet societies in history that have flourished, and have been more adaptive and thus more stable, have been more biologic – bottom-up, ecological networks of distributed motivations, interests, and initiatives, with freedom of action and opportunity to learn from experience.

 ”Voluntary exchange is a way to get cooperation among individuals without coercion.
 The reliance on voluntary exchange, which means on a free market mechanism, is thus central to the liberal creed.”